updewsprado/updews-swat-hiring-2017/README.md

 Repository Address: "https://github.com/updewsprado/updews-swat-hiring-2017"

-1. Create a git branch with name "2017-applicant-<your first name>-<your last name>"
+1. Create a git branch with name "2017-applicant-{yourfirstname}-{yourlastname}"

 2. You will find your take home exam under the
 	"Exams/" folder.